[ Lymph Notes home ] [ Click to read 'Benefits of NLN Membership' ]

 As the patient, it is your responsibility to inform your surgical treatment so they understand your special needs.
 This article contains the basic information you will need and you are welcome to use it for this purpose.

-• Patients with Stage 1 lymphedema are 1,000 times greater risk of developing a surgically related infection than are individual without this risk.
+• Patients with Stage 1 lymphedema are 1,000 times greater risk of developing a tissue infection than are individuals without this risk.

-• Patients with Stage 2 lymphedema are at 27 times greater risk than those at stage 1.
+• Patients with Stage 2 lymphedema are at 27 times greater risk than individuals at stage 1.

 • Patients with Stage 3 lymphedema are at 72 times greater risk than those at stages 1 or 2.
 [1]